-- 1. OWhere possible the roster shall be changed to accommodate training.
-Where traioning is arranged by TCC which requires an educator to attend formal classes and thoe educator is rostered for work during this time, the educator shall be paid for the tiome he/she attends the class at ordinary time rates in line with the roster. - 2.
-Wherever p0ossible, training will be scheduled around the requirements of the roster includin0g the taking of RDO's and annual leave.
-Where training is conducted outsid0e of working hours (ie. evenings/weekends), the educator shall accrue TOIL for th0eir time according to the overtime clause as set by TCC's Childcare Profession0al Standards 2012 award. - 3.
-Educators who are on a0n RDO or annual leave will have the RDO or annual leave hours reimbursed an0d be paid at ordinary time rates for their time. - 4.
-Educators who are educating0 themselves as part of a certificate, diploma or degree course on the care or ed0ucation of children will, wherever possible, attend classes outside of working hours.
-0 Where the classes fall during rostered hours, the consent of the Committee of Ma0nagement and the written permission of the Director is required.
-This time shall b0e taken as leave without pay, TOIL, RDOs or annual leave.0 - 5.
-All training associated payments (inc travel time and fuel\travel costs) for courses 0educators attend during and outside of hours will be in accordance with the gu0idelines as set by the Childcare Professional Standards 2012. - 6.
-The 0Committee of Management will make any decisions relating to training specific0ally requested by educators and will determine any subsidy relating to all costs of th0is training.
-For training that has not been arranged by Tatura Children's C0entre Inc and where an educator is seeking reimbursement, the details and natu0re of the training must be submitted to the Committee of Management for r0eview prior to registration and payment of fees by the employee.
-Should t0his not occur, there will be no reimbursement of associated expenditure.0 - 7.
-In all cases unless specifically stated, any educator who does not receive a pass 0 and must therefore re-enrol a second time for the same course, will pay for all co0sts associated with the re-enrolment and completion of this re-training.
-When a co0mpetency pass has not been attained and follow up of any further assignm0ents/tasks to achieve this pass is not completed, the employee may be asked to re0imburse the costs involved in providing this additional follow up training.0 - 8.
-Any educator found to be cheating (in possession of exams, copying other work, plagiarism etc) shall face disciplinary action in accordance with the centre's disciplinary procedures.
+- 1. Where possible the roster shall be changed to accommodate training.
+Where training is arranged by TCC which requires an educator to attend formal classes and the educator is rostered for work during this time, the educator shall be paid for the time he/she attends the class at ordinary time rates in line with the roster. - 2.
+Wherever possible, training will be scheduled around the requirements of the roster including the taking of RDO's and annual leave.
+Where training is conducted outside of working hours (ie. evenings/weekends), the educator shall accrue TOIL for their time according to the overtime clause as set by TCC's Childcare Professional Standards 2022 award. - 3.
+Educators who are on an RDO or annual leave will have the RDO or annual leave hours reimbursed and be paid at ordinary time rates for their time. - 4.
+Educators who are educating themselves as part of a certificate, diploma or degree course on the care or education of children will, wherever possible, attend classes outside of working hours.
+Where the classes fall during rostered hours, the consent of the Committee of Management and the written permission of the Director is required.
+This time shall be taken as leave without pay, TOIL, RDOs or annual leave. - 5.
+All training associated payments (inc travel time and fuel\travel costs) for courses educators attend during and outside of hours will be in accordance with the guidelines as set by the Childcare Professional Standards 2022. - 6.
+The Committee of Management will make any decisions relating to training specifically requested by educators and will determine any subsidy relating to all costs of this training.
+For training that has not been arranged by Tatura Children's Centre Inc and where an educator is seeking reimbursement, the details and nature of the training must be submitted to the Committee of Management for review prior to registration and payment of fees by the employee.
+Should this not occur, there will be no reimbursement of associated expenditure. - 7.
+In all cases unless specifically stated, any educator who does not receive a pass and must therefore re-enrol a second time for the same course, will pay for all costs associated with the re-enrolment and completion of this re-training.
+When a competency pass has not been attained and follow up of any further assignments/tasks to achieve this pass is not completed, the employee may be asked to reimburse the costs involved in providing this additional follow up training.